 Interactive pop-up polls

 The interactive pop-up polls we use to collect feedback on some pages of the ONS website are not fully accessible.
-These are provided by a third party called Hotjar.
-We use them to gather valuable user feedback that helps us to improve the website.
+These are provided by a third party.
+We use these polls to gather valuable user feedback that helps us to improve the website and its content.

 We have identified the following accessibility issues in line with WCAG 2.1 guidelines and success criteria: